 - a) the details of the initial calibration procedures including calculations, integrations, acceptance criteria and associated statistics shall be included or referenced in the method SOP.
-When initial calibration procedures are referenced in the test method, then the referenced material shall be retained by the laboratory and be available for review; - b) sufficient raw data records shall be retained to permit reconstruction of the initial calibration (e.g., calibration date, method, instrument, analysis date, each analyte name, analyst's initials or signature; concentration and response, calibration curve or response factor; or unique equation or coefficient used to reduce instrument responses to concentration); - c) the laboratory shall use the most recent initial calibration analyzed prior to the analytical batch, unless otherwise specified by the method; - Standards used for calibration shall be traceable to a national standard, when commercially available. - d) the laboratory shall have a written procedure addressing removal and replacement of calibration standards.
+When initial calibration procedures are referenced in the test method, then the referenced material shall be retained by the laboratory and be available for review; - b) sufficient raw data records shall be retained to permit reconstruction of the initial calibration (e.g., calibration date, method, instrument, analysis date, each analyte name, analyst's initials or signature; concentration and response, calibration curve or response factor; or unique equation or coefficient used to reduce instrument responses to concentration); - c) the laboratory shall use the most recent initial calibration analyzed prior to the analytical batch, unless otherwise specified by the method; - d) Standards used for calibration shall be traceable to a national standard, when commercially available. - e) the laboratory shall have a written procedure addressing removal and replacement of calibration standards.
 The procedure shall comply with the following requirements: - The laboratory may remove individual analyte calibration levels from the lowest and/or highest levels of the curve.
 Multiple levels may be removed, but removal of interior levels is not permitted. - ii.
 The laboratory may remove an entire single standard calibration level from the interior of the calibration curve when the instrument response demonstrates that the standard was not properly introduced to the instrument, or an incorrect standard was analyzed.
-A laboratory that chooses to remove a calibration standard from the interior of the calibration must remove that particular standard calibration level for all analytes.
-Removal

-- of calibration points from the interior of the curve is not to be used to compensate for lack of maintenance or repair to the instrument. - iii.
+A laboratory that chooses to remove a calibration standard from the interior of the calibration shall remove that particular standard calibration level for all analytes.
+Removal of calibration points from the interior of the curve is not to be used to compensate for lack of maintenance or repair to the instrument.

+- iii.
 The laboratory shall adjust the LOQ/reporting limit and quantitation range of the calibration based on the concentration of the remaining high and low calibration standards. - iv.
 The laboratory shall ensure that the remaining initial calibration standards are sufficient to meet the minimum requirements for number of initial calibration points as mandated by this standard, the method, or regulatory requirements. - v.
 The laboratory may replace a calibration standard provided that - a. the laboratory analyzes the replacement standard within 24 hours of the original calibration standard analysis for that particular calibration level; - b. the laboratory replaces all analytes of the replacement calibration standard if a standard within the interior of the calibration is replaced; and - the laboratory limits the replacement of calibration standards to one calibration standard concentration. - vi.
 The laboratory shall document a technically valid reason for either removal or replacement of any interior calibration point. - e) for regression or average response/calibration factor calibrations the minimum number of non-zero calibration standards shall be as specified in the table below.
-For calibrations not listed below, the number of initial calibration standards must result in at least three statistical degrees of freedom.

-Type of Calibration Curve Minimum number of calibration standards b
+Type of Calibration Minimum number of

+Curve calibration standards b

 Threshold Testing a 1

 Average Response 4

 Linear Fit 5

 Quadratic Fit 6

-aThe initial one point calibration must be at the project specified threshold level. bFewer calibration standards and degrees of freedom may be used only if equipment firmware or software cannot accommodate the specified number of standards.
-Documentation detailing that limitation must be maintained by the laboratory.
+aThe initial one point calibration shall be at the project specified threshold level.

+bFewer calibration standards may be used only if equipment firmware or software cannot accommodate the specified number of standards.
+Documentation detailing that limitation shall be maintained by the laboratory.